Posterior contraction in sparse Bayesian factor models for massive covariance matrices: Introduction

-There is a sizeable literature studying asymptotic properties of various aspects of factor analysis, including consistent estimation of factor loadings and latent factors \citep{bai2003inferential} and the number of factors \citep{bai2002determining,lam2011factor}. \cite{fan2008high} studied rates of convergence of high-dimensional covariance estimates based on factor models, with \cite{fan2011high} extending their results to approximate factor models that allow non-diagonal $\Omega$ in \eqref{eq:factor_decomp}.
-This work assumes that the factor scores $\eta_i$ are known, while we consider the fundamentally different setting in which the factor scores are unknown while also studying concentration of a Bayesian posterior instead of convergence of a point estimate.
+so that the right-hand side has at most $p(k+1)$ parameters compared to $O(p^2)$ parameters in an unstructured covariance matrix.

-A prior distribution on the loadings and the residual variances induces a prior distribution on the space of covariance matrices, and we are specifically interested in studying concentration of the corresponding posterior measure around the ``true'' covariance matrix.
-When the parameter space is finite dimensional, it is well known that the posterior contracts at the parametric rate of $n^{-1/2}$ under mild regularity conditions \citep{ghosal2000convergence}.
-However, we are interested in the asymptotic framework of the dimension $p = p_n$ growing with the sample size $n$ and hence the classical results do not apply to our case.
-Although this setting has motivated abundant frequentist work, relatively little has been done in the Bayesian setting, with most of the focus being on linear regression and the closely-related normal means problem; relevant references include \cite{ghosal1997normal,belitser2003adaptive,armagan2011generalized,bontemps2011bernstein,castilloneedles} among others.
-In fact, to best of our knowledge, ours is the first paper which studies the asymptotic properties of Bayesian covariance estimation in this context.
+A prior distribution on $(\Lambda, \Omega)$ induces a prior distribution on $\Sigma$ and we are interested in studying concentration of the corresponding posterior measure around a ``true'' covariance matrix in \emph{operator norm} when the dimensionality $p = p_n$ can be much larger than the sample size $n$.
+This setting has motivated abundant frequentist work, with rates of convergence of various regularized covariance estimators derived in \cite {bickel2008regularized,Bickel08,lam2009sparsistency,el2008operator,cai2011adaptivethr,bunea2012sample} among others.
+Minimax optimal rates for specific sparsity classes have also been derived in \cite{cai2010optimal,cai2012optimal}.
+There is a relatively smaller but increasing literature on asymptotic properties of Bayesian procedures in models with growing dimension, primarily focused on linear or generalized linear models; refer to \cite {ghosal1999as,ghosal2000as,belitser2003adaptive,armagan2011generalized,bontemps2011bernstein,castilloneedles} among others.
+To the best of our knowledge, the present paper is the first to study the asymptotic properties of Bayesian covariance estimation via factor models in the $p_n \gg n$ regime.

-Now we summarize the main results obtained in this paper.
-We begin with the study of a \emph{moderately-high-dimensional} setting where $p_n$ grows slower than $n$.
-A Bayesian specification \citep{Arminger1998, SongLee01} of the factor model for such applications commonly uses inverse gamma priors on the residual variances and normal prior on the loadings.
-We show in Theorem \ref{thm:frob_norm_rates} below that such priors lead to a posterior contraction rate of $\sqrt{p_n^{\gamma} /n}$ in the Frobenius norm whenever the true covariance underlying the data generating mechanism admits a factor decomposition as in (\ref{eq:factor_decomp}) with the number of factors $ k = k_n = O(1)$.
-Thus even if $p_n$ is allowed to grow with $n$, we obtain posterior consistency as long as $p_n^{\gamma} /n \rightarrow 0$ for some $\gamma \geq 1$.